Tal0na/SelfHosted-Music-Awesome/remote-access/Tunnel.md

 - Cloudflare Tunnel and Tailscale are recommended for most users
 - Tunnels can be combined with a Reverse Proxy for more control
 - Self-hosted tunnels require a VPS with a public IP as the relay
-- Always restrict access where possible — avoid exposing admin panels publicly
+- Always restrict access where possible, avoid exposing admin panels publicly